-People flock to the city centre to experience the wonder of the Christmas markets – and you only have to take a look at this photo, taken on 14th December 1987, to see how much the markets have improved.
+People flock to the city centre to experience the wonder of the Liverpool Christmas markets – and you only have to take a look at this photo, taken on 14th December 1987, to see how much far they’ve come on.

-Liverpool city centre is currently bursting with activity, with people flocking to the shops to buy the perfect gift for their loved ones – and the scene doesn’t look that much different from the one taken back in 1988.
+Liverpool city centre is currently bursting with activity, with people flocking to the shops to buy the perfect gift for their loved ones.
+Compare this to this years Black Friday crowds and the scene doesn’t look that much different.

 Clayton Square was once a magical place during the Christmas holiday, with all sorts of decorative characters adorning the shopping centre.
 The above photograph was taken back in 1991, when the centre turned into a truly remarkable winter wonderland.

-Christmas is a magical time for the young, and you can see the wonder on the little ones’ faces as they stand taking in the Christmas lights on Church Street, back on 19th November 1993.
+Christmas is a magical time for the young, and you can see the wonder on the little ones’ faces as they stop to take in the Christmas lights on Church Street, back on 19th November 1993.
 We’re loving the kids’ retro coats, which are just as colourful as the decorations.